 If powdery slopes and mountain living is just what the doctor ordered, look no further than a trip to Sun Valley.
 With luxurious accommodations, perfect grooming, plentiful après activities, and unique off-mountain experiences, Sun Valley has everything you need to make it a weekend to remember.
+We’ve compiled a list of our best local beta for planning a ski trip to Sun Valley this winter.

 Getting to Sun Valley is a breeze, with nonstop flights from Seattle, San Francisco, Los Angeles, Salt Lake City, Denver, and Chicago.
 The Friedman Memorial Airport (SUN) is located 12 miles south of Ketchum and Sun Valley.
 Ask your hotel about their shuttle services to and from the airport, or hop in an Uber for the quick ride to Ketchum and Sun Valley.